 - “Two women are grinding at the mill; one is taken, and one is left.

-- “Therefore, keep watch because you didn’t – and don’t – know what day your Lord comes.
+- “So keep watch because you don’t *know what day your Lord comes.

-- “But know this: if the master of the house had known what watch of the night the thief comes in, he would’ve watched and not allowed his house to be broken into.
+- “And know this: if the master of the house had known what watch of the night the thief comes in, he would’ve watched and not allowed his house to be broken into.

-- “For this reason, you also must become ready; because the Son of Man comes in that hour you don’t expect.
+- “Because of this, you also must become ready, because the Son of Man comes in that hour you don’t expect.

-- “Therefore, who is the faithful and prudent slave whom the Lord has put over his household servants, to give them food in the proper season?
+- “Who then is the faithful and prudent slave whom the Lord put over his household servants, to give them food in the proper season?

-- “Blessed is that slave whom his lord finds doing likewise at his coming.
+- “Blessed is that slave whom his lord finds doing likewise when he came.

-- “Truly I tell you: he will set him over all of his possessions
+- “Amen I tell you: he will set him over all the things he possesses.

 - “But if that wicked slave says in his heart: “My lord delays”,

-- “And he begins to beat his fellow slaves then eats and drinks with the drunkards,
+- “And if he begins to beat his fellow slaves, and even begins eats and drinks with the men who are drunkards,

 - “Then the lord of that slave will come on a day which he doesn’t expect, and in an hour which he doesn’t know.